yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Meraki/Mini.rst

  * Remove power from Meraki
  * Re-apply power to Meraki
  * Reconnect JP1
-on ubuntu efty kernel 2.6.19.1 same behavior with pl2303 from siemens datacabel and la_fonera FON2100 (nearly identical hw,but 8/16 MB Flash)
+on ubuntu efty kernel 2.6.19.1 same behavior with pl2303 from siemens datacable and la_fonera FON2100 (nearly identical hw,but 8/16 MB Flash)

 Here are the drivers needed by Microsoft Windows: http://www.ftdichip.com/Drivers/VCP.htm

+Meraki have in the past withdrawn the serial adaptor from sale (it's back in the store as of June 2007).
+A suitable replacement is the Fox console board.
+It is available here: http://www.acmesystems.it/?id=106 It is not USB enabled so a separate USB to serial converter must be purchased in order to use it in a computer that does not have a serial port.
+Also to convert the 6pin header on the Fox board to the 4 pin available on the Meraki mini I used an old power connector for a floppy drive and shoved the wires into the correct ports on the fox adapter.

 = Standard Meraki firmware =
 == Startup messages ==